wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 File is created for EACH Actor in a central temp application directory, and a time stamp with a call chain / object hierarchy are logged with events etc. This way we can easily stream these values to disk as an internal actor logger.

+Wrapper
+For the Errors generated in the program..
+In some actor layer, can override this default behavior by decorating the actor This Actor Wrapper can come native as a reuse library.

 ### Wrappers

 Advice: when decorating actors, they don’t know about each other, but decorated actoes can interact with common method calls between layers, this includes data defined by messages!